nabu-platform/nabu-frameworks-tasks/protected/documentation/readme.md

 ## State

-WAITING: the task is published but requires someone to pick it up and start it
+CREATED: the task is published but requires someone to pick it up and start it
+WAITING: the task is picked up but awaiting processing
 RUNNING: the task is being processed
 SUCCEEDED: the task was run successfully
 ERROR: the task failed and a decision has to be made about it (retry or set to failed)